 Budget Friendly Half Bath Makeover Products & Progress:

 We obviously kept the toilet (it’s made in Canada, I couldn’t toss it!), tile (because it runs through the adjacent halls as well) and vanity (good condition, plus the tile runs up to but not under it, so we left it in place and painted it to match the walls).

 With all this un-jazzed stuff, we needed something to jazz up the space.

 A simple black mirror was a practical change.
 Next we upgraded the counter with the same grey laminate we have in the kitchen, and added a chic black faucet (see here for similar).
 The glass vessel sink (see here for something very similar), the jewel of the room, has been a hit with everyone.

 A new towel bar from Target added some storage (this one is kind of similar), and art is always a good solution for making a space seem fresh.
 After these changes, we had the half bath you recognize from other posts:

-Enter Dad, painter-extraordinaire (despite being colour-blind) and now the room is a soft turquoise (CIL Tropical Paradise, from Canadian Tire).
+My colorblind day painted it, and now the room is a soft turquoise (CIL Tropical Paradise, from Canadian Tire).
 Although a bit brighter and much more intensely aqua than I originally intended (I was hoping for something like this), the turquoise paint makes the space seem airier, fresher and newer.
 It also complements the green glass sink nicely.
-I wanted to add more white (like a big white picture frame with a colourful photo from Hungary blown up) but anything white in here turns green from the reflection.
+I wanted to add more white (like a big white picture frame with a colourful photo from Hungary blown up) but anything white in here turns green.
 A black-framed print (the original, which I feel privileged to have seen, is by Tamara de Lempicka) works in a pinch and ties in the emerald green from the vintage kitchen posters and dining room painting.